gonza224/matmul-playground/README.md

 # Matrix Multiplication Parallel Visualization Tool

-We present a web application for visualizing parallel algorithms, focusing on matrix multiplication.
-By using WebSockets to connect C++ code executing OpenMP-parallelized algorithms, users can explore interactive simulations that demonstrate the performance and structure of parallel computations.
+Discover a web application that visualizes sequential and parallel matrix multiplication in real-time.
+With OpenMP C++ code sending updates through WebSockets, you can watch parallel computations unfold and explore how work is shared among multiple threads.

 [Backend repository](https://github.com/gonza224/matmul-ws-server)